yjhjaja/collaboration-and-competition/README.md

 - [Windows (32-bit)](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86.zip)
 - [Windows (64-bit)](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip)

-Then, place the file in the folder, i.e., the only where you see the current markdown file, and unzip (or decompress) the file.
+Then, place the file in the folder, i.e., where you see the current markdown file, and unzip (or decompress) the file.

 (For Windows users) Check out [this link](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64) if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system